lf-edge/eve/docs/BOOTING.md

 # Booting EVE

-Everytime an Edge Node running EVE is powered on or rebooted, the first piece of software that gets executed is firmware code.
+Every time an Edge Node running EVE is powered on or rebooted, the first piece of software that gets executed is firmware code.
 The job of the firmware code is to initialize the hardware just enough to pass control to a custom, operating system specific bootloader (note that given how peculiar the job of the firmware is, sometimes it doesn't even get